djha-skin/roswell-sbcl.vim/README.md

 ## But this isn't perfect.

 Afraid not.
-Vim's `errorformat` is a beast to get right, and SBCL doesn't exactly have the most machine parseable compiler output I've ever seen.
+Vim's `errorformat` is a beast to get right, and SBCL doesn't exactly have the most machine parsable compiler output I've ever seen.
 That's actually why I wrote this: the output from compiling was so hard to read.
 I wanted vim to go through it for me and pick out the important parts.
 I've gotten it to mostly a good spot, good enough for me to use, but it is sort of